syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the save action which has to be performed after the file is pushed for uploading.
-Here we have to mention the server address which has to perform this action.
+Specifies the save action to be performed after the file is pushed for uploading.
+Here, mention the server address to be saved.